Sid Ganis

-Sidney (Sid) Ganis (born January 8, 1940) is an American motion picture executive and producer who has produced such films as Big Daddy, Deuce Bigalow: Male Gigolo, Mr. Deeds, The Master of Disguise and Akeelah and the Bee, Bang: The Bert Berns Story and Olympia.
+Sidney (Sid) Ganis (born January 8, 1940) is an American motion picture executive and producer.
+He co-founded Out of the Blue Entertainment with his wife and business partner, Nancy Hult-Ganis in 1996 following a distinguished career as a studio executive at Sony Pictures, Lucasfilm, Warner Bros., Paramount (where he served as President of the Motion Picture Group), and Columbia Pictures (where he was Vice Chairman).

 On August 23, 2005, Ganis was elected President of the Academy of Motion Picture Arts and Sciences, serving a total of four consecutive one–year terms.
+As a Producer, he achieved box office and critical success with several films and documentaries such as Akeelah and the Bee, which he co-produced with Nancy.

-Prior to these roles, Ganis participated in a multitude of organizations including: serving on the board of directors at Marvel Entertainment for ten years until its sale to Disney in 2009, Center Theater Group from 1989 to 1995, Direct Sports Network (formerly DeskSite) as well as on the Boards of Film Independent, SF FILM, the Berkeley Art Museum/Pacific Film Archive (Bay Area), and various film festivals and film organizations around the country.
-He currently serves as vice president of The Academy of Motion Pictures Arts and Sciences.
+Ganis also served for a decade on the board of Marvel Entertainment until its sale to Disney in 2009, and has held board positions with Film Independent, SF FILM, the Berkeley Art Museum/Pacific Film Archive (Bay Area).

+He currently serves as a trustee of The Academy Museum of Motion Pictures and SF Jazz in San Francisco.